yagopv/DurandalAuth/readme.md

 The included features are:

-- Authentication and Authorization using the new ASP.NET Identity system and token authentication
+- Authentication and authorization using the new ASP.NET Identity system and token authentication

 - Authorization in Durandal views